 I was doing my monthly check in, google search, etc… of my little family and for the first time in a couple months I checked the other woman’s Facebook using my divorced man’s fake Facebook account.
 I know, I know.
 This mature 54 year old woman is not so mature after all.
 Checking to make sure she hasn’t done something crazy, even after four years, like post a photo of her with my husband in some International location like Gothenburg, Sweden, or Copenhagen, Denmark, or Nara, Japan, just gives me the teeniest piece of mind.

 So I checked her Facebook and along with all her posts about how awful Donald Trump is (I agree with you there, crazy person) and how horrible it is to purchase a dog from a breeder (versus saving a dog from a shelter–well, I totally see the value in this even though we have two full bred dogs), she had a couple posts that made me pause.
 Like the post about Japan and mindfulness.
 It hit a little close to Blue Eyes’ home if you know what I mean.
-All of the sudden I started questioning whether he had been in contact with her… spreading his new mindfulness mantra all up in her business.
+All of a sudden I started questioning whether he had been in contact with her… spreading his new mindfulness mantra all up in her business.
 It just seemed so freaking out of place on her feed.

 The video also includes quotes about how the key to happiness is being kind and respectful of others.
 I wonder if she ever thinks about how destructive her behavior was.
 How she was effectively trying to break apart a family and drive me insane.
 Of course she was being fed lies by Blue Eyes, but you have to be pretty delusional to believe those lies under the circumstances.
 Ah, well, I guess we can all be delusional sometimes.
 And I think it is a bit funny (not ha ha funny) how latching on to mindfulness seems like a modern concept when really, in my opinion, it should be our natural instinct.
 Treating others as you would want to be treated.